mariakmejiaguerra/genomic_regulatory_kmers/README.md

 <a name="foldersguide"></a>

 ##### Folders should have a README
-Describe files that are not self-explanatory
+Useful to describe files that are not self-explanatory

 <a name="filesguide"></a>